oncody/civ-board-game-2010/README.md

 1. Cannot be built on water
 1. Its outskirts must contain eight revealed squares, must not overlap with any other city’s outskirts, and cannot contain an enemy figure, hut, or village token (it is valid once the hut or village token is removed from the map)

 To build a city, sacrifice your scout.
 Move any other friendly figures in this square to a legal adjacent square.
 Add a city token to the map where your scout was.
+If your city has a gold coin printed on the map in one of its outskirts, then increase your coin tracker by 1.
 Adopt a new social policy.
 Each “Start of Turn” ability on a social policy card can only be used once per turn.
 If a card has two abilities, both can be used once.

-When you lose a city, then you lose a social policy card (but can later re-learn that same one if you want)
+When you lose a city, then you lose a social policy card (but can later re-learn that same one if you want).
+Additionally when you lose a city, if one of your outskirts had a gold coin, then lower your gold tracker by 1.

 ### Play Noble
 Play a reserved noble on your civilization sheet into one of your city's outskirts